SigNoz/signoz.io/docs/userguide/metrics.md

 - The number of external calls per second by address.
 - The average duration of your external calls by address.

-### Database Calls in SigNoz

-This pane shows details about the database calls that your application makes.
-The spans should have the following span attributes to be counted in this panel

-- `span.kind!=2` which means these are spans of kind anything except `SERVER`.
-You can read more details on SpanKinds [here](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/trace/api.md#spankind)
-- `db.system` should be present as span attribute

-If your services are making DB calls and your Database Call panels show as empty, please make sure that:
-1. Your spans have the above attributes.
-2. You have used appropriate libraries for instrumenting packages which you use to make DB calls from your application

-The graphs in this pane provide the following information:
-- The number of database calls per second
-- The average duration of your database calls. expressed in milliseconds

 ## Get Help